 Channel Islands Travel Guide

 The clutch of five islands is very small, their total area adding up to less than 80 square miles (207 sq km).
-The largest, and most visited are Jersey and Guernsey.
+The largest and most popular are Jersey and Guernsey.
 The other three are Herm, Sark and Alderney.

-The laid back beach and country lifestyle of the island group reflects the French factor in this unusual Anglo-French fusion, most of all in the cuisine, particularly the seafood dishes, and jolly festivals such as Jersey's annual 'Battle of the Flowers'.
+The laid back beach and country lifestyle of the island group reflects a French influence.
+This is embodied in the cuisine most of all, particularly the seafood dishes, and jolly festivals such as Jersey's annual 'Battle of the Flowers'.

 For British holidaymakers, in particular, the islands provide a comfortable 'home from home' vacation station in the sunniest and warmest corner of the British Isles.
-Apart from lovely, scenic beaches where abundant watersports are on offer, there is plenty of history and heritage to explore and discover in the main towns of St Helier (Jersey) and St Peter Port (Guernsey).
-Museums, historic buildings and traditional events map out the islands' colourful past, including its more recent military and maritime history as the only part of the British Isles to be occupied by the Germans during World War II.
+Apart from lovely, scenic beaches that are well-known by avid watersports enthusiasts, there is plenty of history and heritage to explore and discover in the main towns of St Helier (Jersey) and St Peter Port (Guernsey).
+Museums, historic buildings and traditional events commemorate a colourful past.
+Most notably, these features detail its more recent military and maritime history as the only part of the British Isles to be occupied by the Germans during World War II.

-Hiking, cycling and golf are also enjoyable leisure pursuits well catered for on the islands, adding to the well-deserved reputation of this twin-cultured destination as an ideal choice for a quiet outdoor-oriented holiday.
+Hiking, cycling and golf are also enjoyable leisure pursuits well-catered for on the islands.
+Its natural beauty and array of adventurous activities account for its well-deserved reputation as an ideal bi-cultural destination for a quiet outdoor-oriented holiday.